StuartShepherd/StuartShepherd/readme.md

 **Cloud & hosting:** Azure, AWS, Cloudflare
 **Version control:** Git, GitHub, Bitbucket

-I build to Clean Architecture, SOLID, and DRY, and I'm comfortable leading a project end-to-end or slotting into an existing team.
+I build to Clean Architecture, SOLID, and DRY, always using best practices and I'm comfortable leading a project end-to-end or slotting into an existing team.

 <details>
 <summary>